refractionPOINT/lce_doc/docs/agentid.md

 * We have a laptop
 * The laptop's Operating System is macOS, running a macOS sensor
 * The laptop is also running a Windows Virtual Machine, running a Windows sensor
-* Finally, the laptop is running an lc-net sensor at the macOS level

 In this example, we're dealing with one piece of hardware, but 3 different sensors.